AutoReferer: boolean

 SslVersion: curl_sslversion

 Set what version of SSL to attempt to use.
-By default, the SSL library will try to solve this by itself although some servers make this difficult why you at times may have to use this option.
+By default, the SSL library will try to solve this by itself although

 Possible values are: